 The Goodwill Excel Center offers classes in 8-week terms, which makes daily on-time attendance very important.
 Missing even one day of classroom instruction is like missing an entire week, making a student's path toward graduation longer.
-For this reason, the Goodwill Excel Center has structured rules around attendance in order to maximize student success in its accelerated program and to support students in meeting the goals of their classes.
+For this reason, the Goodwill Excel Center has structured policies around attendance in order to maximize student success in its accelerated program and to support students in meeting the goals of their classes.
+Additionally, GEC has provided multiple levels of interventions within these policies to allow for time to understand student barriers, create support plans, and provide re-engagement where possible.